 Read more

-Achillina Bo was born on December 5, 1914 in Rome, Italy.
-Lina was the oldest child of Enrico and Giovana Bo, who later had another daughter named Graziella.
+Achillina Bo (Born on December 5, 1914, in Rome, Italy and died, on 20 March 1992, in São Paulo, Brazil) was the oldest child of Enrico and Giovana Bo, who later had another daughter named Graziella.
 In 1939, she graduated from the Rome College of Architecture at the age of 25 with her final piece, "The Maternity and Infancy Care Centre".
 She then moved to Milan to begin working with architect Carlo Pagani in the Studio Bo e Pagani, No 12, Via Gesù.
 Bo Bardi collaborated (until 1943) with architect and designer Giò Ponti on the magazine Lo Stile – nella casa e nell’arredamento.
 In 1942, at the age of 28, she opened her own architectural studio on Via Gesù, but the lack of work during wartime soon led Bardi to take up illustration for newspapers and magazines such as Stile, Grazia, Belleza, Tempo, Vetrina and Illustrazione Italiana.
 Her office was destroyed by an aerial bombing in 1943.
 From 1944-5 Bardi was the Deputy Director of Domus magazine.

 The event prompted her deeper involvement in the Italian Communist Party.
 In 1945, Domus commissioned Bo Bardi to travel around Italy with Carlo Pagani and photographer Federico Patellani to document and evaluate the situation of the destroyed country.
 Bo Bardi, Pagani and Bruno Zevi established the weekly magazine A – Attualità, Architettura, Abitazione, Arte in Milan (A Cultura della Vita).[4]
 She also collaborated on the daily newspaper Milano Sera, directed by Elio Vittorini.
 Bo Bardi took part in the First National Meeting for Reconstruction in Milan, alerting people to the indifference of public opinion on the subject, which for her covered both the physical and moral reconstruction of the country.